polkadot-developers/substrate-docs/content/md/en/docs/tutorials/smart-contracts/build-a-token-contract.md

 ### Add a transfer event

-For this tutorial, you'll declare a `Transfer` event to provide information about completed the transfer operations.
+For this tutorial, you'll declare a `Transfer` event to provide information about completed transfer operations.
 The `Transfer` event contains the following information:

 - A value of type `Balance`.